UEFA Nations League: Germany let lead slip again to draw in Switzerland | DW | 06.09.2020

 While they're billed as competitive fixtures, these Nations League games are mainly a chance for Löw to evaluate which of his peripheral players might be able to complement his options when his A-Listers return.
 Robin Gosens is probably the biggest individual winner following his first two games for Germany, which saw him fit in seamlessly to an attacking left-back role and offer Löw a genuine alternative to RB Leipzig's Marcel Halstenburg on the left side.

-Beyond Gosens though, the likes of PSG pair Julian Draxler and Thilo Kehrer did little in the two games to make Löw want to promote them to his favoured XI.
+Beyond Gosens though, the likes of PSG pair Julian Draxler and Thilo Kehrer did little in the two games to convince Löw to promote them to his favoured XI.
 Leroy Sane was also a long way off his best, although he is still returning to fitness following a lengthy lay-off.
 Nonetheless, these two games have served mainly as a reminder that Germany cannot do without the likes of Joshua Kimmich, Serge Gnabry and Manuel Neuer.
-And the two results, while far from disastrous, will do little to quell talk of a recall for Thomas Müller.
+And both results, while far from disastrous, will do little to quell talk of a recall for the exiled Thomas Müller.

 As on Thursday, Germany scored the first goal in Basel.
 This time Ilkay Gündogan’s silky strike broke the deadlock, as the Manchester City midfielder's precise first-time shot found the bottom corner after Matthias Ginter’s persistence was rewarded with the assist.